-14. Communication with Pupils (including the use of technology)
+15. Communication with Pupils (including the use of technology)

 In order to make best use of the many educational and social benefits of new technologies, pupils need opportunities to use and explore the digital world, using multiple devices from multiple locations.
 It is now recognised that that e-safety risks are posed more by behaviours and values than the technology itself.
 Adults working in this area must therefore ensure that they establish safe and responsible online behaviours.
-This means following the RGS Acceptable Use Policy.
+This means complying with the RGS Acceptable Use Policy.

 Communication between pupils and adults, by whatever method, should take place within clear and explicit professional boundaries.
 This includes the wider use of technology such as mobile phones, text messaging, e-mails, digital cameras, videos, webcams, websites, social media and networking sites and blogs.
 Staff should be particularly careful with regard to social media such as WhatsApp where mobile phone numbers are used and should not join student chat groups.
+The only acceptable method of contact is via the use of school email accounts, school media or telephone devices.